 - You’ll see results under the Songs and Albums categories up top, but look for the options under the Ringtones label.

-- Tap on the thumbnail image to play a preview, and if you like what you hear, tap the price to pay with your Apple account.
+- Tap on the thumbnail image to play a preview, or tap on the name of the song to get more info, including reviews and related sounds.
+If you like what you hear, tap the price to pay with your Apple account.

-During this process, you’ll be prompted to set the new tone as your default ringtone, text tone, or assign it to a contact.
+During this process, you’ll be prompted to set the new tone as your default ringtone or text tone or assign it to a contact.
 Don’t do any of that yet — just tap Done and pay your $1.29.

 Once you’ve made your purchase, follow the steps above to find the sound settings for the alarm you want to change.
 Choose Download All Purchased Tones to access your purchased tone — it will appear right at the top of the ringtones list once downloaded.
 Tap it to set your new alarm sound.